mmphys/MLU/readme.md

 2. do not wish to use Minuit2.

 ** NB: This is the only way to build without Minuit2 **

-### 2.2.
-Use `bootstrap.sh` to download GSL and Minuit2

-    ./bootstrap.sh

-`bootstrap.sh` will download its own version of GSL and Minuit2 into `.Package` subdirectory, then run `autoreconf -fvi`

 ## 3. Configure